-I work directly with individuals and their unique lives, circumstances and experiences.
+I work directly with individuals and their unique lives and experiences.
 I do not work with assessments.
 I believe rather in conversation and listening to gain perspective, discover possibilities and co-create customized strategies that help a client to take action.

-I work collaboratively with my clients, with their personal resources, their innate capacities and skills, their hope and imagination and overall striving.
+I work collaboratively with my clients to integrate their experiences, personal resources, their innate capacities and skills, their values, their hope and imagination and overall striving.
 This is the arena where personally empowered, relevant and enduring solutions are found.

 - Integrated Career and Life Counseling